tomwhartung/always_learning_python/08-real_python_class/2017_03_07-Lesson_4/homework.md

 ## Step (6) Ensure my version still works locally

+Feeling comfortable with the code so far, except for the scheduler.
+Hmmm.

 ## Step (7) Get my version working on heroku

 ## Step (8) Ensure my version meets all requirements, locally and on heroku